emberjs/rfcs/text/0000-set-helper.md

 ## How we teach this

-We can teach teach it the same way as we used to tech `mut`.
+We can teach it the same way as we used to teach `mut`.
-We must replace all occurances of `mut` in the guides and replace it by `set`.
+We must replace all occurrences of `mut` in the guides and replace them by `set`.

 ## Drawbacks

-It increases API surface, and provides two helpers for the same functionallity.
+It increases the API surface and provides two helpers for the same functionality.
 However this can be mitigated by clearly communicating that `set` should be used in favor of `mut`.